 The Germans say, Shakespeare IS German.
 The Kathkali actors in Kerala say, Shakespeare is of India.
+And over the last two month long trips to Japan, over 2017-18, I have realised, Shakespeare is Japanese.

-And over the last two month long trips to Japan, over 2017-18, I have realised, Shakespeare is standing by the vending machine to drink your drink, rather than the Western walking and phoning and eating and drinking, and then (at least in Japan) spending a little while looking for another vending machine to deposit your empty bottle or can...
+The practice of ma (間), of peacefulness, of mindfulness, of dedication to one task at a time - of standing by the vending machine to drink your drink, rather than the Western walking and phoning and eating and drinking, and then (at least in Japan) spending a little while looking for another vending machine to deposit your empty bottle or can...